 Most human studies involve fairly small groups of people with limited diversity for important factors such as age, race, and gender.
-While their conclusions are a good beginning, studies of much larger human populations with greater demographic diversity are needed to verify and expand the research described in this article.
+Studies of much larger human populations with greater demographic diversity are needed to verify and expand the research described in this article.

 Very little research has been done about the role of naturally–occurring D–Asp in women.
 Less research exists about the role of dietary D-Asp supplements in women.
 Thus, extensive research is still needed on large, diverse groups of women to verify the roles of dietary D-Asp supplements and naturally-occurring D-Asp in women.

 More studies involving women from numerous demographic backgrounds are needed to show how D-Asp affects female fertility.
 Caution must be used in extending conclusions from studies in men to D-Asp function in women.

 Research on D-Asp interactions with drugs and medications is lacking.
 However, the following should be noted:

 To safeguard against unwanted drug interactions, persons considering the use of D–Asp dietary supplements should first consult their physicians regarding their health status and possible interactions between D–Asp and their medications.

 According to DrugBank (a comprehensive, online scientific database), drug interaction information for D-Asp is “Not Available” .

 Can you get D-Asp from food?
 The simple answer is: probably not.
 Aspartic acid naturally occurs in foods mostly only as L–Asp.
 Sources of L aspartic acid include turkey, eggs, soybeans, avocado, asparagus, molasses, oysters, sausage, beef, chicken, kidney beans, peanuts, green peas, yellowtail fish, catfish [36, 37].